Graphic Design Internships

 Remember to be professional during the interview

 Expect to be inundated with emails and calls because of your excellent application packet.
-Now that you have been invited to a few interviews, you will have to maintain the same level of professionalism that got you this far.
+Now that you have been invited to a few meetings, you will have to maintain the same level of professionalism that got you this far.
 That means being on time, dressing well, and looking sharp at the interview.
 If there is a casual dress code at the office or workplace, you will quickly find out and can adapt accordingly.
 It is always better to overdress than underdress.
-The most important thing is to be prepared.
+Preparing yourself is most important.
 Research the company more in-depth, so you know what they are working on, who their clients are, and if there are any relevant news stories about them.

 Make sure you time everything well

 The timing for your application needs to be right.
 Most companies go through busy seasons and more quiet periods.
-It is not in the company or your interest for you to join them as an intern during their busiest period.
+It is not in the company or your interest for you to join them as an intern during their most active period.
 It is always good to experience a little bit of pressure, but too much of it won't benefit either party.
 You will want to get the most out of your internship, so if the company is trying to meet an important deadline, interns might not be prioritized.
-Enquiring about what they are working on and what the timeline for their projects are will also make a good impression during the interview.
-It will show them that you are genuinely interested in their company, and you will be helping yourself at the same time.
+You can make a good impression by asking them about their projects and deadline for them.
+Also, you can be helping yourself at the same time.

 Make sure that you get the most out of your graphic design internships

-When you are offered an internship, you should, of course, do your best to demonstrate that you can bring value.
-However, not all companies are equally geared towards taking on an intern.
-This is important to suss out right at the beginning, to ensure that you get the most out of your internship.
-The point of a graphic design internship is to get experience as a graphic designer.
-If you find yourself being asked to make coffees and sort papers, then don't be afraid to bring it up.
-Don't do it in a confrontational way, but try to sell it so that is in the company's interest that you develop your skills.
+Demonstrate yourself in an impressive way when you receive internship offer.
+However, not all companies equally gear towards taking on an intern.
+That is important to suss out right at the beginning, to ensure that you get the most out of your internship.
+The point of a graphic design internship is to gain experience as a graphic designer.
+Don’t get afraid if anyone asking you to make coffees and sort papers.
+Just bring it up.
+Don't do it in a confrontational way, but try to sell it, so that is in the company's interest that you develop your skills.
 You could be a future employee.